Graduate Certificate in Careers Education and Development

 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.

-This program includes a work placement, three day face to face workshop, a strong and supportive collegial environment and the opportunity to establish or further build your professional relationships.
+This course includes a work placement, three day face to face workshop, a strong and supportive collegial environment and the opportunity to establish or further build your professional relationships.

 You’ll develop and apply your understanding of career management skills in a diverse range of educational and professional settings.

-The program is made up of 48 credit points and consists of the following courses:
+The degree is made up of 48 credit points and consists of the following study areas:

 Choose a program structure